How to Build a Bigger and Straighter Upper Back

 The Conventional Deadlift

-The conventional deadlift, especially if you have a long and skinny torso, is going to strengthen all of the spinal erectors, making your entire torso much thicker.
+The conventional deadlift, especially if you have a long and skinny torso, will strengthen your spinal erectors, making your entire torso much thicker.

-When you pick the bar up, your spinal erectors and lats will be firing as hard as they can to help keep your spine in a neutral position.
-That’s going to reduce the sheer stress on your spine, which is great, while still putting a ton of pressure on it, which will make all of the bones and connective tissues in your body much denser and tougher.
+When you pick up the bar, your spinal erectors and lats will be firing as hard as they can to help keep your spine in a neutral position.
+That will reduce the sheer stress on your spine, which is great, while still putting a ton of pressure on it, making all of the bones and connective tissues in your body much denser and tougher.

 So, first of all, there are the obvious back muscles that will be strengthened, including your lats, which fan over most of your upper back: